Topological bound states in a lattice of rings with nearest-neighbour interactions: Physical system

 The on-site interaction Hamiltonian $\hat{H}_{l=1}^U$ is given by

 where $U$ is the on-site interaction strength and $\hat{n}_{m,j}^{\alpha}\equiv\hat{m}_j^{\alpha\dagger}\hat{m}_j^{\alpha}$ is the number operator of state $\ket{m_j^{\alpha}}$ for $\hat{m}=\hat{a},\hat{b}$.
 The first two terms in Eq.~\eqref{eq:H_U} correspond to the on-site interactions between atoms in states with the same circulation and have the same form as the contact interaction term in the Bose-Hubbard model~\cite{Jaksch2005The}.
 The last term in Eq.~\eqref{eq:H_U} accounts for the contact interactions between atoms with different circulations~\cite{nicolau2023bosonic,Nicolau2023Many,Nicolau2024Ultracold}.
+Note that the on-site interactions between states with different circulation acquire a factor 2 with respect to the interaction term between states with the same circulation.
 In the symmetric and antisymmetric basis introduced in Eq.~\eqref{eq:basis_sa_0}, the Hamiltonian in Eq.~\eqref{eq:H_U} is expressed as

 The first three terms in Eq.~\eqref{eq:Hint_sa} correspond to the contact interactions between atoms in the same or different superposition states.
 On the other hand, two-particle hoppings appear in the last two lines due to the difference in the interaction strengths between states with different and the same circulations.
-However, as specified in the next section, this two-particle hopping does not appear in the manifold of states we consider.
+These interaction terms play a role only when double occupancy is allowed.
+As specified in the next section, however, in this work we focus on the hard-core limit where these terms are effectively removed from consideration.

 The NN interaction Hamiltonian $\hat{H}_{l=1}^V$ is given by